Panthyr/panthyr_multiplexer_C/readme.md

 * If the message is a response (starts with "r"), it checks to see if there are any "waiting for reply"flags set.
 If one is set, it handles the message (output on UART4/AUX in case of `?vitals*`) and clears the flag.
 * A request for vitals (`?vitals*`) sets `FlagVitalsRequested = 2`.
 Value 2 of this variable tells the handling function that the information is request by the remote and should be sent over the mux.

-# 4. FW

-## High level overview

-The main loop first sets up the hardware (oscillator, pps, interrupts, UART and timers).
-It then goes into a loop that first kicks the watchdog timer, then checks for flags which are set in the interrupts and responds as appropriate.
-Most work is done in the UART RX interrupt `_UxRXInterrupt` functions, as they wait for incoming data and set up the flags to notify the main loop.

-## WDT

-* Started just before the main loop
-* Pre- (`FWPSA` , config word 1 bit 4) and postscaler (`WDTPS`, cw1 bit 3-0) are both set to 128, resulting in about 512ms timeout
-* After HW initialization, RCONbits.WDTO is checked.
-If set, all UARTS send out “---Reset by WDT---\n”

-## Timer 1

-* `T1CON = 0x020` and `PR1 = 0x3A8`: about 10ms (0.06% error)
-* Used solely for heartbeat **LED_Heartbeat** (orange) and boot led **LED_Boot** (red)
-* **LED_Boot** is lit after boot and remains on for 100PWM cycles (~1s).
-Lit again in case of errors.
-* **LED_Heartbeat** is software PWM driven.
-Might be migrated to HW driven solution.

-## Timer 4

-* `T4CON = 0x2020` and `PR4 = 0x493E`: about 50ms
-* Checks if there is data in RadBuf or IrrBuf and set flag for main loop to mux this data
-* While these flags could also be set in the respective `_UxRXInterrupt` handlers, using the timer has the benefit of "packaging" the buffers in 50ms bursts instead of each time the main loop has run.
-More characters per muxed message lowers the overhead imposed by the preamble.
-Higher `PR4` values further lower the overhead (since this results in larger packets), but adds additional delay in the signal chain.